weigert/joycon-/README.md

 ## Questions

+You will find more information about the individual in their individual readme files.

 If you can't get it to work feel free to drop me a question.
 I am happy to help you out.